COVID-19: Level 3 FAQ

 Disregarded sick leave will only be approved where an individual has taken sick leave due to a COVID-19 diagnosis.

-Do I have to teach online and supervise children at the same time?
+Do I have to teach online and do face-to-face supervision or teaching at the same time?

-Your contact hours, both at school and at home, should stay within the requirements of your collective agreement.
+Your contact hours should stay within the requirements of your collective agreement.

 Do I still get non-contact time?

 Yes.
-This might look different from how it usually does, but if you feel you are not getting your entitlement, contact your field officer.
+All collective agreement provisions and entitlements under industrial legislation still apply.
+This might look different from how it usually does, but if you feel you are not getting your entitlements, contact your field officer.

 Working from home

-Can I claim additional expenses incurred while working from home during the COVID lockdown period?
+Can I claim additional expenses incurred if I have to continue working from home during the COVID lockdown period?

 Actual and reasonable expenses in undertaking your role should be given appropriate and fair consideration for reimbursement by your school, under STCA 7.8.1:

 7.8.1 Items such as felt tip pens, rulers, biros, work plan books and other similar consumable materials for use by teachers in teaching the curriculum are to be supplied by the employer.